afedyanin/app-lock/README.md

 SQL Server provides an application manageable lock mechanism through the sp\_getapplock / sp\_releaseapplock pair of system stored procedures.
 They provide a way for application code to use SQL's underlying locking mechanism, without having to lock database rows.
 The lock can be tied to a transaction or session ensuring lock release when the transaction COMMITs or ROLLSBACK or when the session exits and the connection is closed.

+AppLock is a lightweight .NET library that makes it easy to set up and use fully distributed locks.

 Sample: